QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 For example,

-* *a Markov chain* consists of a set of states, an initial probability distribution over states,  and a collection of transition probabilities for moving across states
+* *a Markov chain* consists of a set of states, an initial probability distribution over states,  and a collection of probabilities of moving across states

 * *a general equilibrium theory* consists of a commodity space, preferences, technologies, and an equilibrium definition